Siraitia grosvenorii: Safety

 At least one generally recognized as safe (GRAS) notice has been received by the U.S. Food and Drug Administration.
 The FDA granted GRAS certification to Siraitia grosvenorii extracts/processed products in 2011.

 In Europe, it is classified as an unapproved novel food (not used in the food system before May 1997) which means that it may be marketed as a food or food ingredient only after a safety assessment and approval by the European Commission.
 In 2019, the EFSA Panel on Food Additives and Flavourings (FAF) was asked by the European Commission to provide its scientific opinion on the safety of monkfruit extract as a food additive.
 The panel concluded that the current body of research was insufficient.
 As of 2023, Siraitia grosvenorii was not listed among approved Novel Foods in the EU.

 Traditional uses

-The plant is most prized for its sweet fruits as a sweetener.
+The plant is most prized for use of its sweet fruit as a sweetener.
 In traditional Chinese medicine, it is used for cough and sore throat.
 The fruits are generally sold in dried form, and used in herbal tea or soup.